toralf/tinderbox/README.md

 ###chroot into an image

-    sudo nice chr.sh <image name>
+    chr.sh <image name>

-Works only if the image is not started - and be nice to the main task the host is used for.
+Without any argument an interactive login is made.
+Otherwise the arguments are treated as commands.
+Those will be run and an exit is made.

 ###removal of an image
 Just remove the symlink in *~/run* and the log file in *~/logs*.
-The chroot image itself will be kept around until the data dir is overwritten.
+The chroot image itself will be kept around in the data dir.

 ###status of all images

-    whatsup.sh -o -t -l -p
+    whatsup.sh -otlp

 ###report findings
 New findings are send via email to the user specified in the variable of each *mailto*.